It took a few years to gain momentum, but 4K Ultra HD Blu-ray is now a firm fixture of virtually all major film releases.

 What else does Ultra HD Blu-ray offer?

-4K discs also support an optional digital bridge feature, which will allow you to copy Ultra HD Blu-ray content to an external hard disk drive, and to portable devices such as smartphones and tablets.
+4K discs also support an optional digital bridge feature, allowing you to copy Ultra HD Blu-ray content to an external hard disk drive and portable devices such as smartphones and tablets.

 The spec also mandates all Ultra HD Blu-ray players be able to play legacy Blu-ray discs.
-Sadly, 3D isn't featured in the Ultra HD Blu-ray spec - but with the majority of TV manufacturers removing 3D support from their TVs in recent years, it's perhaps understandable.
+Sadly, 3D isn't featured in the Ultra HD Blu-ray spec – but with the majority of TV manufacturers having abandoned 3D ages ago, that's understandable.

 What Ultra HD Blu-ray players are on sale?

-On the games console front, Microsoft's Xbox One S features a UHD Blu-ray disc drive.
-It was the first console to be compatible with 4K Blu-rays, though be warned, it's not quite up to scratch compared to rival standalone players.
+On the games console front, Microsoft's Xbox One S was the first console to be compatible with 4K Blu-rays, though be warned, it's not quite up to scratch compared to rival standalone players.